reactgraphqlacademy/graphql-api-training/README.md

 ### Tasks

-🎯 The goal of the exercise part 3 is to understand how arguments and relationships work in GraphQL.
+🎯 The goal of the following tasks it to help you understand how arguments and relationships work in GraphQL.

 To complete the tasks you'll use the helper functions that are at the bottom of the file `src/index.js`